 If you believe you are eligible for an Economic Impact Payment (stimulus check) AND you are not required to file a tax return, that may be the reason for the delay.

 If you don’t usually file a tax return, the IRS may not have enough information to determine your eligibility.
 This includes those who have no income, or who receive the federal benefits listed below:

 - Social Security retirement, disability (SSDI), survivor benefits, Supplemental Security Income (SSI)

 - Veterans Affairs Compensation and Pension (C&P) benefits

 - Railroad Retirement (RRB) benefits

-If this applies to you, you have until October 15, 2020, to apply for the stimulus check by providing your information to the Internal Revenue Service (IRS).
+If this applies to you, the IRS recently extended the deadline for applying.
+You can apply for the stimulus check by providing your information to the Internal Revenue Service (IRS).

 - Go to the IRS website and provide the required information using the IRS Non-Filers Tool

 I got an EIP stimulus payment prepaid card in the mail.
 What is it?